 Several walkers made human movements like this in the first season (Morgan's wife with the doorknob, and the department store walker with the rock on the glass doors), though it has been stamped out for every season since.

-And of course, with Halloween coming up, Addy answered the question many of you may be wondering: Did she ever dress up as her character for the holiday?
+And of course, with Halloween coming up, many of you may be wondering: Did Addy ever dress up as her character for the holiday?
 Why, yes, she did!
 However she didn't receive quite as much attention while trick-or-treating as she does at conventions, saying:

 "I don’t think anyone recognized me.
 They may have just thought, 'Oh, there’s a girl in that costume.
 She’s killin’ it tho.'"